Training-2024/Demo101/README.md

 <p align="left">
 We will be using this platform (GITHUB) for sharing the resources and many more, so....WHAT IS THIS?
 HOW TO GET STARTED?
-Added all caps sentences for emphasis, don't panic, it's simple and easy ;)
+Added all caps sentences for emphasis 😜😜, don't panic, it's simple and easy ;)
 </p>
 <br />